 How to Budget for Ongoing Support

 It helps to think in layers: routine care, incident response, and planned improvements.
-That structure keeps maintenance from feeling vague or unlimited.
+That structure keeps maintenance from feeling vague or open-ended.

 The more active the user base and the more connected the app is to live business systems, the more important consistent maintenance becomes.